 Maple Baked Tofu is so easy and a great protein-rich option for vegetarians and vegans.
+Serve it as a main dish, or on top of a salad.

 I first posted this picture of my Maple Baked Tofu on my Instagram account and got a huge response from followers saying how good it looked; I’m super excited to share the recipe with you.